Should You Try State Farm's Drive Safe and Save?

 Not very, according to one In-Drive review by the Technically Well blog.
 Blogger Ryan says the State Farm website estimated he would save $80 per year for using the device, but after six months he was informed that not enough data had been collected.
 After a year, he only saved $40 — and then, when he canceled the program, State Farm billed him for the $40.
 (State Farm responded to his post by refunding that amount.)

 The other services and stats provided by In-Drive aren’t worth the annual fee, Technically Well concluded.
 “Forking over your privacy and then fighting to get the discount you earned is probably not worth your time and effort.
-Instead, your time will be better spent shopping around for a lower rate on your insurance.”
+Instead, your time may be better spent shopping around for a cheaper rate on your insurance.”

 A Sun-Sentinel article on the OnStar version of Drive Safe and Save did the math: If a driver with the cheapest OnStar subscription qualifies for a 20 percent discount from State Farm, he or she will just about break even.